dgkanatsios/AzureContainerInstancesManagement/README.md

 - **ACISetSessions**: Sets the number of active/running sessions for each Container Group.
 Caller can send number of sessions for one or more Container Groups.
 This way, this method can be called by the external service (it will report active sessions for all containers) or by each container itself (it will report active sessions for itself only).
 - **ACISetState**: Sets the state of the specified Container Group.
 The only allowed options are 'MarkedForDeletion' and 'Failed'.

-As mentioned before, the HTTP-triggered Functions are supposed to be called by an external service (for a game, this would be the matchmaking service).
-The details of all containers are saved in an [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) table.
-For each container, there is a row that holds data regarding its name (specifically, the container group name), the Resource Group it belongs to, its Public IP Address, its active sessions and its state.
+As mentioned before, the HTTP-triggered Functions are supposed to be called by an external service (for a game, this would potentially be the matchmaking service).
+The details of all running container groups/instances are saved in an [Azure Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/) table that is created during deployment.
+For each container, there is a row that holds data regarding its name (specifically, the container group name), the Resource Group it belongs to, its Public IP Address, the Azure datacenter location it was created on, its CPU/RAM resources, its current active sessions and its state.

 In this table, Azure Container Groups can hold one of the below states: